Editorial illustration for New ML-BOMs Boost Transparency in AI Model Documentation and Supply Chains

 Common Questions Answered

-The June 2025 Lineaje survey found that 48% of security professionals admit their organizations are falling behind on SBOM (Software Bill of Materials) requirements.
-This gap highlights the growing concern that many firms lack the necessary documentation to track AI component origins, increasing vulnerability to supply‑chain breaches.
+The June 2025 Lineaje survey found that 48% of security professionals acknowledge their organizations are falling behind on Software Bill of Materials (SBOM) requirements.
+This statistic highlights the significant challenges organizations face in adopting comprehensive documentation practices for complex AI systems.